2023 Most Popular Communication & Journalism Bachelor's Degree Schools in Illinois

 The following schools top our list of the Most Popular Communication & Journalism Bachelor's Degree Colleges.

 Our analysis found University of Illinois at Urbana-Champaign to be the most popular school for communication and journalism students who want to pursue a bachelor’s degree in Illinois.
-Located in the small city of Champaign, UIUC is a public school with a very large student population.
+Located in the small city of Champaign, UIUC is a public college with a very large student population.

 Of the 579 students majoring in communication and journalism at UIUC, 35% are male and 65% are female.